topbitdu/unidom-action/ROADMAP.md

 2. As Obsolescer Party concern

 ## v0.7
-1. As State Transitor Visitor concern
-2. As Obsolescer Visitor concern

-## v0.8
 1. As Actor Party concern
-2. As Actor Visitor concern

 ## v1.0
 1. Improve the State Transition model to add the .transit! method